Get Video Assessment

 If you try to appeal to everyone, you appeal to no one.
 And “no one” always negotiates on price, because there is no specific reason to choose you.

 The clients who pay your prices without discussion have something in common: they immediately recognise that you understand their specific problem.
-Not a general problem — their problem.
+Their problem, not a general one.

-If you keep attracting the wrong clients, that is a clear signal that your external presence does not speak to the right target audience.
+If you keep attracting the wrong clients, that is a clear signal that through your external presence you are not speaking to the right target audience.

 Step 2: Show the difference before you explain it

-Your appearance must communicate value before you say a word about it.
+Through your appearance you must communicate value before you say a word about it.
 That means:

-• Proposals: Do you describe hours and deliverables — or outcomes and benefits?
+• Proposals: Do you describe hours and deliverables, or outcomes and benefits?
 “40 hours of consulting” is a cost item.
-“A clear brand presence that attracts the right clients” is an investment.
+“A clear brand presence that brings in the right clients” is an investment.

-• References: In Switzerland, personal recommendations drive decisions.
-Do you have active references who say not just “it was good” but “it was worth it”?
+• References: In Switzerland, buyers make decisions on the back of personal recommendations.
+Do you have active references who go beyond “it was good” and say “it was worth it”?

 Step 3: Be consistent